Mat1020/RaspPi-LED/README.md

 # Controlling LED with Raspberry Pi GPIO
 A repositorie to control any color or more than one LED with your Raspberry Pi.
-From this repositorie, it'll guide and teach you about everything you need to know about LEDs, from how to get started with LEDs with your Raspberry Pi in a begginer project, to how to do fancy stuff with LEDs with your Raspberry Pi step-by-step.
+From this repositorie, it'll guide and teach you from everything you need to know about LEDs, from how to get started with LEDs with your Raspberry Pi in a begginer project, to how to do fancy stuff with LEDs with your Raspberry Pi step-by-step.

 Star this repositorie, as it will come in handy!
 Many information and knowledge here is going to be useful later.
 If you have any problems anytime, don't botter to make a new issue in teh Issues section.